 In 1985, San Jose Taiko began its very first Junior Taiko class.
 At the time, the program lasted 3 months and had 13 students, who learned taiko twice a week.
 At the end of the session, these students performed the first song that is still taught today, Renshu, a practice piece utilizing basic taiko rhythms.

 The Junior Taiko program has grown to over 70 students learning in 6 different class levels.
 Classes are held September through May and are taught by members of the professional company, who share their extensive knowledge of the art form with future generations.

 With the increasing number of collegiate taiko groups, San Jose Junior Taiko becomes fertile ground for skill development and relationship building within the taiko community.
 Junior Taiko alumni have gone on to play in collegiate taiko groups at Stanford, UCLA, UC Irvine, UC Berkeley, UC Davis, USC, Cal State Long Beach, Cal Poly Pomona, and in professional groups such as Portland Taiko, TaikoProject, and San Jose Taiko.

-For more information on this program, please email Program Coordinator, Meg Suzuki Hudson at firstname.lastname@example.org, or contact us by phone at 408-293-9344.
+2014/15 classes have been filled, and registration is closed.
+To put your child on the waiting list for 2015/16, please email Program Coordinator, Meg Suzuki Hudson at firstname.lastname@example.org, or contact us by phone at 408-293-9344.